davedoesdev/dxf/README.md

 - `DXF_PROGRESS` - If this is set to `1`, a progress bar is displayed (on standard error) during `push-blob` and `pull-blob`.
 If this is set to `0`, a progress bar is not displayed.
 If this is set to any other value, a progress bar is only displayed if standard error is a terminal.
 - `DXF_BLOB_INFO` - Set this to `1` if you want `pull-blob` to prepend each blob with its digest and size (printed in plain text, separated by a space and followed by a newline).
 - `DXF_CHUNK_SIZE` - Number of bytes `pull-blob` should download at a time.
 Defaults to 8192.
-- `DXF_SKIPTLSVERIFY` - Skip TLS certificate verification
+- `DXF_SKIPTLSVERIFY` - Set this to `1` to skip TLS certificate verification.
+- `DXF_TLSVERIFY` - Optional path to custom CA bundle to use for TLS verification.

 You can use the following options with `dxf`.
 Supply the name of the repository you wish to work with in each case as the second argument.